syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-When the event is raised the properties of the selected freetext can be obtained from the `args` parameter of the event handler.
+When the event is raised, the properties of the selected free text can be obtained from the `args` parameter of the event handler.

 {% tabs %}
 {% highlight c# %}